Table of contents

 - Avidya is usually translated as ‘ignorance’; but it actually refers to spiritual ignorance or delusion; not knowing what we really are; what is our real essence (which, according to yoga is pure awareness, or Purusha).
 We are deluded because we think we know, where in reality, we don’t.

 - Asmita is the narrative of our life; the stories we tell ourselves; our opinions; our thought patterns, our habits, our views and so on.
-We identify with this story about ourselves and don’t see our true Self.
+Because we don not know who we truly are, we identify with this story about ourselves and don’t see our true essence (or Purusha – pure awarness).

 - Raga is clinging to pleasant experiences.